-Well, the greatest athletes on Earth can withstand temperatures far lower (or higher) than an average individual can handle.
-For example, Lewis Pugh gave a famous TedTalk about how he swam around the North Pole (no human being has EVER attempted such a feat).
-And he succeeded, with few sustained injuries.
-Most people would die from water temperatures of -1.8C so it is important to note that cryotherapy, which uses nitrogen gas, offers the safest and easiest available treatment for athletes.
+Some of the greatest athletes on Earth can withstand temperatures far lower (or higher) than an average individual can handle.
+For example, Lewis Pugh gave a famous TED Talk about how he swam around the North Pole, a feat no other human has ever attempted.
+And he succeeded, without serious injury.